solimy/pulsar-testing/README.md

 # pulsar-testing
 # Purpose

-This project is juste a simple example using Apache Pulsar with python with :
+This project is just a simple example using Apache Pulsar with python with :
 - a producer, subscribed to "my-topic", sending random messages at random intervals.
 - a consumer, subscribed to "my-topic", consuming and printing the messages.